Rwanda: Economy

-The economy of Rwanda has expanded consistently since the 1994 genocide, with real GDP growth of 8.2% in 2023 and 8.9% in 2024, according to the National Institute of Statistics of Rwanda.
-Growth is projected at 7.1% in 2025 and 7.5% in 2026, and the government is actively pursuing policies to encourage industrial growth, such as the "Made In Rwanda".
+Rwanda's economy suffered heavily during the 1994 genocide, with widespread loss of life, failure to maintain infrastructure, looting, and neglect of important cash crops.
+This caused a large drop in GDP and heavily damaged the country's ability to attract private and external investment.
+However, in the 2000s Rwanda witnessed an economic boom which improved the standard of living for many Rwandans.
+The economy of Rwanda has expanded consistently since the 1994 genocide, with real GDP growth of 8.2% in 2023, 8.9% in 2024, and 9.4% in 2025; as reported by the National Institute of Statistics of Rwanda.
+Growth is projected to be 7.5% in 2026, and the government is actively pursuing policies to encourage industrial growth, such as the "Made In Rwanda".

-As of the most recent survey in 2024, 30.5% of the population are affected by multidimensional poverty with 27.4% of the population under the national poverty line (monetary poverty), a significant drop from the monetary poverty of 60.3% in 2000.
-Rwanda was classified in 2024 on the list of Least developed countries by the United Nations, despite its graduation in the human assets aspect, Rwanda's GNI per capita (as an average over three years) and Economic Vulnerability Index (agricultural dependence and landlocked status) are below the graduation threshold.
+As of the most recent survey in 2024, 30.5% of the population are affected by multidimensional poverty with 27.4% of the population under the national poverty line, a significant drop from the monetary poverty of 60.3% in 2000.
+The UN classification for extreme poverty, or living below US$3 per day, estimates 38.5% of individuals fall in this category.
+In 2024, the country was classified by the UN as one of forty-four least developed countries (LDC), despite recent progress in growth.
+Rwanda's GNI per capita is US$3,620, and represents an 11.04% growth from 2023.